 The course will be covered by a network of radio communications to link the race organisers and emergency response crews.

-Medical attention will be available from St John Ambulance who will be stationed near the finish line and at various key points around the race route.
+Medical attention will be available from Safeguard Medical Services Ltd who will be stationed near the finish line and at various key points around the race route.
 Mobile units and Repatriation vehicles will be in attendance.
 If the need arises, injured runners will be recovered from the course by their ambulance teams.